galette/galettedoc/source/usermanual/avancee.rst

 .. warning::

-   use only following instructions if you know what you are doing...
+   Use only following instructions if you know what you are doing...
 "The management is not responsable for any case of [...]" :D

 Adapt to your graphical chart
 =============================